alicebob/pgsnap/README.md

 # pgsnap
-Fake PostgreSQL proxy for unit testing
+PostgreSQL replay for unit testing.
+This library records the PG traffic generated in a test, and can replay the traffic next time you run the test, which saves you running a real PG (and it might also be much faster).

 This code comes originally from https://github.com/egon12/pgsnap, but diverged.

 ## Getting Started

-You can download the library in by typing this command

 ```go
 package db